When We Let People Die

-Those who read this book will walk away with a deeper understanding of R2P and question why it hasn't been implemented in places where human atrocities are obviously being committed.
-The reader may even question how they, a global citizen, might push governments toward more effective implementation of the the idealistic principle.
+Readers will walk away with a deeper understanding of R2P and question why it hasn't been implemented in places where human atrocities are obviously being committed.
+The reader may even question how they, a global citizen, might push governments toward more effective implementation of the idealistic principle.

 Corrie was interviewed for the World Policy Journal